auroragorisavellini/android-tracking-sdks-pipeline/README.md

 ## Citation

-If you use this dataset or code, please cite the associated *Scientific Data* article.
+If you use this repository, dataset, or derived network files, please cite:

+Gori Savellini, A. (2026). *Android Tracking SDK Dataset and Reproducible Pipeline*.
+Zenodo. https://doi.org/10.5281/zenodo.20313937

 ## License